Coolit in the News

 July, 2008

 Coolit introduces powerful new tools for IC package construction in its latest release, v.8.
-The new tools permit semi-automated building of detailed parametric chip models for several classes of IC packages.
+The new tools permit semi-automated building of detailed chip models for several classes of IC packages.
 The detailed models can be used as is or converted to compact models using several offered compact model options and the user can switch back and forth between detailed and compact models as desired.
 In addition, a library of hundreds of popular IC packages is included.
 The user can add new IC packages to the library or copy and modify the existing entries.

 Coolit v.8 also delivers many improvements in algorithms for computation and presentation of results.
 Further enhancements to Zonal Grid calculations have been made including the removal of most restrictions on Zonal Grid placements.
 These and many other enhancements make Coolit even more user-friendly and powerful to use.